smigliorini/spatial-embedding/BeastSpatialJoinQuery/Readme.md

 * `-r,--repj `Execute the spatial joins using the REPJ algorithm

 ## Input file
-The program will expect to find inside a TXT file a list of the datasets to be used both in their partitioned and non-partitioned version.
+The program will expect to find inside a TXT file a list of the couple of datasets to be used both in their partitioned and non-partitioned version.
 An example of the file is reported below.
 ```
-non_partitioned/medium_datasets/diagonal_001.csv,partitioned/medium_datasets/diagonal_001/
+not_partitioned/dataset_01.csv,partitioned/dataset_01/,not_partitioned/dataset_02.csv,partitioned/dataset_02/
-non_partitioned/medium_datasets/gaussian_001.csv,partitioned/medium_datasets/gaussian_001/
+not_partitioned/dataset_01.csv,partitioned/dataset_01/,not_partitioned/dataset_03.csv,partitioned/dataset_03/
-non_partitioned/small_datasets/diagonal_001.csv,partitioned/small_datasets/diagonal_001/
+not_partitioned/dataset_02.csv,partitioned/dataset_02/,not_partitioned/dataset_03.csv,partitioned/dataset_03/
 ```
 ## Results
 The results are available in a detailed way as a JSON file and in a more condensed version as a CSV file.